-Business Law provides a comprehensive study of the relationship between business and the law.
-It begins with a study of the American legal system and will teach students the basic legal concepts related to substantive and procedural law.
+This course will provide the students with a basic understanding of the most important financial documents reported by firms, such as Balance Sheet and Income Statement.
+Understanding the teach students the basic legal concepts related to substantive and procedural law.
 It introduces the student to cases, statutes, the Constitution, and the court process and conflict resolution using Alternative Dispute Resolution principles.
 The course includes the topics of business ethics, constitutional law principles, contractual concepts, the Uniform Commercial Code, the variety of ways in which a business may be legally organized and financed, agency and employment, torts and product liability, consumer protection, and intellectual property.